 Scientific studies show that helping others boosts happiness.
 It increases life satisfaction, provides a sense of meaning, increases feelings of competence, improves our mood and reduced stress.
 It can help to take our minds off our own troubles too.

 Kindness and caring also seem to be contagious.
 When we see someone do something kind or thoughtful, or we are on the receiving end of kindness, it inspires us to be kinder ourselves.
-In this way, kindness spreads from one person to the next, influencing the behavior of people who never saw the original act.
+In this way, kindness spreads from one person to the next, influencing the behaviour of people who never saw the original act.
 Kindness really is the key to creating a happier, more trusting local community.